What to Do After You’ve Taken Antibiotics

 I’ve written about 7 Natural Immune Boosters where I discuss my top favorites supplements for supporting the immune system, including Vitamin C and zinc.

-We cannot produce our own Vitamin C, so we have to get it through plant-based foods like strawberries or citrus, or by temporarily supplementing.
+We cannot produce our own Vitamin C, so we have to get it through plant foods, like strawberries or citrus, or by temporarily supplementing.
 Vitamin C works to support immune system cells, which destroy invaders like bad bacteria.

 Zinc helps control inflammation and support T-cells, which are a type of white blood cell.
 T-cells are a vital part of the immune system, and important defenders against pathogens.